73+ Essential Swahili Travel Phrases for Travelers to East Africa + Free Download

 Safe travels in Swahili is safari salama.

-Learn more phrases like safe travel in Swahili, Swahili expressions and basic words in Swahili for tourists on Anja On Adventure blog.
+Learn more phrases like safe trip in Swahili, Swahili expressions and basic words in Swahili for tourists on Anja On Adventure blog.
 There you can also FREE DOWNLOAD Basic Swahili phrases pdf and coloring pages with Swahili words and phrases.

 About Anja On Adventure